Jmagero/fresh-pages/README.md

 * It allows the users to register and login using only a username.

+* The users create categories and give each category a priority

 * Then they can start populating the website with articles of their creation.

 * The articles need a Title, a content or body, a picture and a corresponding category, selected through a select-box.